MIS-GrApH-AI/Public/readme.md

   - Team leadership, skill resourcing, participation

 ---
+### Program: Process medical data in streaming form in addition to batch to deal with real-time work

+---
 ### Program: Partner to apply a clinical use case in a real-world clinical setting
 - Program infrastructure
   - Database hosting